 The nicer your items are displayed, the more people will browse and buy.
 When everything is just thrown on a table, it’s hard for people to find what they want plus it just doesn’t look appealing.
 When you set it up more like a store, it encourages people to stick around, browse, and it helps them find just what they’re interested in.

-12) Give it your full attention.
+Garage Sale Tip #13: Give it your full attention

 Be prepared to give your garage sale your full attention while it’s going on.
 You’ll need to frequently be arranging things after people have browsed or after you’ve sold a lot.

-Make sure your ads are very specific – state specifically what items you have available.
+Make sure your ads are very specific – state exactly what items you have available.
 Being specific about what you have will help you attract shoppers who actually want what you have.
-Also, if you can include pictures.
-We set up our sale the day before and posted several photos of everything in a local Facebook sale group the day before.
+Include pictures if you can!
+We set up our sale a day early.
+We then posted several photos of everything in a local Facebook sale group.
 Several people told us they came because of that – they saw something specifically that they wanted.

 I hope that helps you host your own super profitable garage sale.